petazeta/youronlineshop/README.md

 ## :bulb: Extensions

-There is already one extension available in the source: dbmanager.
+There is already one extension included with in the source: dbmanager.
 You can use it to manage database content directly.
-Run it by following the instructions at: "server/_context__dbmanager/README.txt".
+Run it by following the instructions at: "utils/dbmanager/README.txt".

 ## :family: More